Last month we brought our children to the Amish country in Lancaster, Pennsylvania.

 There are indeed other ways to live, outside of our information packed, high-speed, electronic world – interesting and lively though it is!

 (By the way – It’s important to remember, the Amish aren’t putting on a show for our benefit.
 They’re real people, going about their real lives.
 So if you do visit their area, treat them with respect and courtesy.
 One thing in particular to keep in mind is that Amish don’t like being photographed, so don’t take any snapshots of them without explicit permission.)

 This article was posted on Tuesday, September 11th, 2007 at 7:39 pm and is filed under Amish, Amish Country, Mama Lisa, Pennsylvania, Traveling, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Touring Amish Country”